gitatmax/cereal/README.md

 ## Usage

-At its core, the Cereal API is a JSON object.
+At its core, the Cereal API is a JSON file.
 So, to use it, just reference [cereal.json](cereal.json)!

 ## Sources